nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ---

 FAid is a **desktop app for managing clients and meetings built for Financial Advisors, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
-If you can type fast, FAid can get your client and meeting management tasks done faster than traditional GUI apps, so you won't ever worry about missing a meeting or missing out a client!
+If you can type fast, FAid can get your client and meeting management tasks done faster than traditional GUI apps, so you won't ever worry about missing a meeting or forgetting about a client!

 * Table of Contents
 {:toc}